DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 5.md

 ### Pressure amplitude profile

- By moving the microphone inside the tube to b
+ By moving the microphone inside the tube to be at a given distance from the speaker, the following data values are determined for each frequency.

 #### Fundamental Frequency (309.8 Hz)

 | Reading | Distance from the speaker (cm) | Amplitude |